BigML-CS-UCLA/SpuCo/docs/source/user-guide/overview.rst

 *SpuCo* makes the process of developing and evaluation methods to tackle the spurious correlation problem effortless and reproducible.

+.. image:: spuco_overview.png
+   :width: 600
+   :alt: SpuCo Overview

 Experiment with *SpuCo* can be broken into 4 stages:

 - Data Preparation
-- Group Inference
+- Group Inference or Group Labeled Training Data
 - Robust Training or ERM + Last Layer Retraining
 - Evaluation

-.. image:: spuco_overview.png
-   :width: 600
-   :alt: SpuCo Overview

 -----------------
 Data Preparation